 Windward Community College participates in a variety of international programs.
 The Vice Chancellor for Academic Affairs may be contacted for information concerning specific programs.
-The chairperson of the WCC International Education Committee and the coordinator of the Study Abroad Center serve as liaisons with foreign higher education institutions and with the UH and UHCC International Education Committees, which provide information on study abroad programs, and support and recruit international students.
+The chairperson of the Windward Community College International Education Committee and the coordinator of the Study Abroad Center serve as liaisons with foreign higher education institutions and with the UH and UHCC International Education Committees to provide information about study abroad programs and offer support in recruiting and assisting international students.

-Each year, WCC offers a variety of study abroad programs and scholarship opportunities.
+Each year, Windward Community College offers a variety of study abroad programs and scholarship opportunities.
 Study abroad program durations range from one week to a year and are offered in many different countries.